-It is important to note that emotional support animals, comfort animals and therapy dogs are not considered as service animals.
+It is important to note that emotional support animals, comfort animals, and therapy dogs are not considered as service animals.

-You are more likely to see a dog or a cat be someone’s emotional support animal.
+You are more likely to see a dog or a cat to be someone’s emotional support animal.
 But the use of other animals like ducks, miniature pigs, rabbits, and chickens has been reported too.

 Emotional support animals help reduce the symptoms of individuals suffering from mental/emotional disabilities, including:

-In addition to that, to qualify for an ESA, a person needs to have an Emotional support animal letter.
+In addition to that, to qualify for an ESA, a person needs to have an emotional support animal letter.

-The air carrier access act effective since 1986 prohibits discrimination against people with emotional/mental disabilities, making sure that they travel with their emotional support animal.
+The air carrier access act effective since 1986, prohibits discrimination against people with emotional/mental disabilities, making sure that they travel with their emotional support animal.

-Airlines cannot ask these individuals traveling with their ESA to inform them before traveling, except for when special medical accommodations need to be made.
+Airlines cannot ask these individuals traveling with their ESA, to inform them before traveling, except for when special medical accommodations need to be made.

 Airlines can’t legally ask an individual with an ESA to pay an extra fair.
-Or ask them to spit in specific spots away from the rest of the public unless their ESA is large and may cause hindrance.
+Or ask them to sit in specific spots away from the rest of the public unless their ESA is large and may cause hindrance.

 However, emotional support animals and service animals are not given the same protection laws, under the ADA.
 Which often causes confusion for the ESA owners.

 This is the reason why many people have asked to revise the ADA to avoid any confusion between the rights of ESAs, SAs, and PSDs.